Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Application

 \end{itemize}

 Table \ref{tab:scenario_comparison} summarizes optimization results in four deterministic cases under different assumptions about abandonment, range anxiety, and effective parking duration.
-The benchmark case (case 1) has a mixed type of chargers, which are 72 slow chargers and 7 fast chargers.
-Compared to the benchmark case, case 2 shows that a less number of fast chargers are needed if the model does not consider effective charging time in each parking time slot.
-In case 3, an additional number of 20 slow chargers are installed if there is no special zone allowing for overnight charging.
-In case 4, if the model does not consider range anxiety, seven additional slow chargers need to be installed to accommodate more frequent abandonment without waiting time.

-Fig. \ref{differences_in_charger_number} illustrates the differences in the numbers of fast and slow chargers in cases 2–4, compared with the benchmark.
-Across four cases, the number of installed chargers is proportional to the total duration of vehicle stops at each charging zone, as presented in Fig. \ref{parking_minutes_histogram} (a), and zones 4 and 5 have the highest number of chargers.
-In case 1, setting the special zones does not relax the requirement of the fast charger installation in these zones, as in zones 1 and 4.
-In case 3, without considering the overnight charging, zones 1 and 4 will have a high number of slow chargers.
-In case 4, without considering the range anxiety, zones 5-7 will have a higher number of slow chargers, meaning vehicles passing through these three zones have a relatively low SoC than other zones.
+The benchmark case (case 1) has a mixed type of chargers, which are 72 of slow chargers and 6 of fast chargers.
+Fig. \ref{differences_in_charger_number} illustrates differences in the numbers of fast and slow chargers in cases 2–4, compared to the benchmark.
+In the benchmark case, the number of installed chargers is proportional to the total duration of vehicle stops at each of the eight charging zones, as presented in Fig. \ref{parking_minutes_histogram} (a), while zones 4 and 5 have the highest number of chargers among the eight zones.
+We then examine three cases in which overnight charging, range anxiety, and limited parking duration are not considered.
+Extending the parking duration to the full window reduces the number of fast chargers to three.
+Removing the designated overnight zones would require an additional 20 slow chargers to be installed in zones 1 and 4.
+In case 4, no range anxiety requires seven more slow chargers to be installed.

-We calculate the charging power, charging hours, and abandonment hours across four deterministic cases, summarized in Table \ref{scheduled_results_deterministic}.
-The detailed scheduling solution of four cases are presented in Appendix \ref{detailed_results_deterministic_cases}.
-Case 2, which assumes full parking duration, results in the highest total charging hours but the lowest average charging power due to having the fewest fast chargers.
-Case 3, which excludes overnight charging, produces the greatest number of abandonment hours.
-Case 4, which removes range anxiety, leads to the fewest charging hours and the highest average charging power.
+Table \ref{scheduled_results_deterministic} summarizes all the performance metrics in four deterministic cases, and the detailed scheduling solution of four cases are presented in Appendix \ref{detailed_results_deterministic_cases}.
+As expected, case 2, which assumes the full parking duration, has the highest fast-charging hours and utilization rate among the four cases.
+Case 3, which excludes overnight charging, has the highest number of fast-charging and abandonment hours.
+Case 4, with no range anxiety, leads to the highest percentage of low SoC events and the average charging power.